Kärcher Micro Sprayer Set

 Micro Sprayer Set

-The nozzle kit contains various spray, sealing and drip collars for affixing to the Kärcher Rain System® for individual expansion of the efficient watering system.
+The nozzle kit contains various spray, sealing and drip collars for affixing to the Kärcher Rain System™ for individual expansion of the efficient watering system.

 Features and benefits